OpalHunter/quest-submissions/README.md

 Chapter one  Day one
  question one,  Explain what the Blockchain is in your own words.

- Answer,   A blockchain is open to the public, it is a place to store data, anyone can build on it, no one owns or controls it.
+ A blockchain is open to the public, it is a place to store data, anyone can build on it, no one owns or controls it.

  question two,  Explain what a Smart Contract is.